Internet of Things: how to use smart devices safely

 These tips will help you use IoT devices as safely as possible:

-• Consider carefully whether you really need an IoT device's internet connection.
-And, if so, whether that device needs to be online all the time or not.
+• Decide when and for how long the device should be online.
 For example, a smart TV does not need to have an active internet connection day and night.

 • Keep software up-to-date.
 Only use official updates from the vendor.
 Makers and sellers of digital devices must provide updates.